Peter Opsvik: Essential concepts

 The saddle chair Håg Capisco was launched in the 1980s and inspired by the horseback rider's dynamic posture.
 The goal, however, was to create a sitting device or work chair that would invite the user to assume the greatest number of sitting postures possible.
 In 2010 this design classic was made accessible for a wider audience when the Capisco Puls was launched.

 A balancing tilt is highly advantageous since the user automatically controls the tilting movements of the chair without having to think about it.
 The user can concentrate on his/her activities and does not have to bother with mechanical regulation of the chair.
 The chair follows the natural inclinations of the body and automatically stabilises at the body's selected sitting angles or at the angles that are required by the work task being done.
 The simplest way of verifying this is to try out one of his chairs in front of a work table during a normal working day.
 The chair tilts forward when the user want to be active at the table and tilts backwards if the user wants to relax or talk on the telephone.
 Often such variations occur many times per minute.

 Hans Chr.
 Mengshoel initiated the concept of kneeling chair posture in Norway, and Peter Opsvik was one of three designers who developed chairs based on this principle that all had Balans in their names.
 The others were Oddvin Rykken, and prof. Svein Gusrud.
 Peter Opsvik's kneeling chairs were originally manufactured by Stokke (now Varier), Håg and Rybo.
 This chair has been voted one of 50 designs that changed the world.

 As the name Variable indicates, it was of primary importance for Opsvik that the kneeling posture should be one of many different sitting postures.

 Product examples are Variable Balans, Gravity Balans, Thatsit Balans, and Wing Balans.

 Awards

-Peter Opsvik has been awarded a number of prizes for his work, most recently the European Commissions "Product Safety Award 2019" for Nomi Highchair.
+Peter Opsvik was awarded a number of prizes for his work, including the European Commissions "Product Safety Award 2019" for Nomi Highchair.
 Red Dot Award 2013 "Best of Best" for Nomi High chair, Red Dot award 2011 (for Capisco Puls), the IF Product Design gold award 2011 (for Capisco Puls) and the Norwegian Design of Excellence award 2011.

 Opsvik was awarded The classic award for design excellence in Norway for the chairs Tripp Trapp in 1996 and Håg Capisco.
 In 2008 he was awarded Anders Jahre's cultural award and the Nordic Design Award (Nordiska Designpriset).
 Opsvik has also received Torsten & Wanjas Söderbergs design award in Sweden for his pioneering, movable and variable furniture.

 In 2013 Norsk Form (The Foundation for Design and Architecture in Norway) awarded Opsvik Jacob-prisen for 2012.